 - A list of government benefits your child may receive, as well as copies of completed applications; and

-- Any other documentation that would assist future caregivers, like tax returns for your child, information about housing, educational programs, and family photographs and small mementos.
+- Any other documentation that would assist future caregivers, like tax returns information about housing, educational programs, and family photographs and small mementos.

 That’s a lot to cover.
 Why not let an expert help you?
-A special needs attorney has the background to make your lives a little easier.
-Make an appointment to visit with an attorney at Grimaldi & Yeung LLP today.
+A special needs attorney has the background to make your life a little easier.
+Make an appointment to visit with an attorney at Grimaldi Yeung Law Group today.